wbullock97/Whitney_Bullock_Portfolio/index.md

 In this project, we apply text analysis to reviews of Seong Buk Dong and its top-performing competitors.
 Our objective is to identify patterns in customer feedback—especially factors that contribute to higher ratings—such as better service, improved atmosphere, and enhanced dish presentation.

 ---

-git add index.md
+git add index.md _config.yml
-git commit -m "Update homepage" git push
+git commit -m "Use index.md as main page" git push